veertuinc/anka-docs/intel/Anka Build Cloud/preparing-and-joining-your-nodes.md

 You can override the path of the socket by setting the `ANKA_AGENT_SOCKET` env var.
 {{< /hint >}}

+### Joining as a non-sudo user

+It is also possible to join without needing `sudo`.
+However, as of right now, this has a problems you need to consider:

+1. When you upgrade the Anka Build Controller software, there is an automatic agent update triggered for each one of your Anka Nodes.
+This agent communicates with the Controller to pick up tasks from the queue.
+Since Apple's `installer` command requires root, this process will not work when running the agent as a non-sudo user.
+The solution is to disjoin nodes before upgrading your Build Cloud and then issue `curl -O http://**{controllerUrlHere}**/pkg/AnkaAgent.pkg && sudo installer -pkg AnkaAgent.pkg -tgt / ` on the nodes after it's running.

+To join with a non-sudo user, you simply run `ankacluster join http://anka.controller --force-no-sudo`.

 ## Disjoining

 {{< hint info >}}